 Magnesium deficiency, or hypomagnesemia, occurs when the body lacks sufficient magnesium to support optimal functioning.
 Since magnesium is involved in over 300 enzymatic reactions, a deficiency can have widespread effects on the body.

-- Fatigue: Low magnesium levels can reduce energy production, leading to chronic fatigue.
+- Persistent Fatigue and Brain Fog: Low magnesium levels can reduce energy production, leading to chronic fatigue.

 - Weakness: Magnesium is essential for muscle contraction and strength; a deficiency can make one feel weaker than usual.